AviranAbady/CookieBar2/README.md

 ## Screenshot
 <img src="https://raw.githubusercontent.com/AviranAbady/storage/master/cookiebar2_1.1.0.gif">

-Main differences from the original <a href="https://github.com/liuguangqiang/CookieBar/">Cookiebar</a> are:
+Main differences from the original Cookiebar library are:

 * Swipe to dismiss has been added.
 * Programmatic dismiss functionality added.